5 Ways to Recruit Volunteers for Christmas

 Then they show up in a kitchen, are handed a spatula, and receive a small amount of instruction before they end up working for hours in isolation.
 In the end, they go home kind of deflated about the whole experience.

-This could include praying together, giving them a small gift of some kind, or just working to create an environment that reminds them that they’re doing something significant.
-Anything you can do to help volunteers feel like they did something worthwhile will make a big difference in how they end up thinking about the experience.
+Remind them that they’re doing something significant.
+Anything you can do to help volunteers feel like they did something worthwhile will make a big difference in how they end up thinking about the experience and whether or not they volunteer in the new year.

 Volunteers: Your Most Precious Commodity